FikraDev/FikraDev/README.md

 ## Hi There! :wave:

-My name is Ryan, a budding Infrastructure Engineer who believes in using technology and programming to solve problems.
+My name is Ryan, a Business Systems Analyst with a passion data, infrastructure and Devops.
+I am currently acquiring the skills to branch out into the Data Engineering/DataOps career path.

 I am currently: